CtznSniiips/Lymow-HA/README.md

 **All sensors unavailable**
 → The robot may be offline or out of WiFi/4G range.
 Check the **Online** binary sensor.
-→ Enable debug logging and check for shadow fetch errors.
+→ Enable debug logging and look for connection errors.

 **Map is empty**
 → The robot needs to have completed at least one mapping session.
-The map is fetched from the shadow and backup S3 data — it may take one polling cycle to appear.
+The map is loaded from the S3 backup map and may take one polling cycle to appear after restart.

+**Live camera not working**
+→ The robot's IP must be reachable from the HA host (same LAN or VPN).
+Check `sensor.lymow_camera_url` for the RTSP address.
+A DHCP reservation for the robot is recommended.

+**Blade height shows Unknown**
+→ The firmware does not expose a global blade height.
+The value is read from the first zone's configuration and becomes available after the map is loaded.

 ---